adaptlearning/adapt-contrib-slider/README.md

 To respond to the question, the learner positions a slider along a scale.
 Upon submission, feedback is provided via the [**Tutor** extension](https://github.com/adaptlearning/adapt-contrib-tutor), if installed.
 Feedback can be provided for correct, incorrect and partially correct answers.
 The number of attempts allowed may be configured.

-The component uses [rangeslider.js (v2.1.1)](http://rangeslider.js.org/), a library that provides a polyfill for browsers that do not have support for the 'range' input type. rangeslider.js carries the MIT license compatible with Adapt.
+The component uses [rangeslider.js (v2.3.1)](http://rangeslider.js.org/), a library that provides a polyfill for browsers that do not have support for the 'range' input type. rangeslider.js carries the MIT license compatible with Adapt.

 [Visit the **Slider** wiki](https://github.com/adaptlearning/adapt-contrib-slider/wiki) for more information about its functionality and for explanations of key properties.

-##Installation
+## Installation

 As one of Adapt's *[core components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#components),* **Slider** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).